jgalfaro/mirrored-geomav/README.md

 ### Distributed Majority

-Figures 3 and 4 show our two first algorithms (Single Indicator and Multiple Indicators Hierarchical).
+Algorithms 1 and 2 represent our first two strategies (Single Indicator and Multiple Indicators Hierarchical).
 The first strategy corresponds to our previous work in Ref.[1], using a majoritarian rule to select a single circle focus, and using only one single indicator.
 The second strategy assumes that every single MAV in *N* uses all available indicators in *I*.
 It also applies the standard majority rule to select a reply, i.e., a reference point.
 The reference points are exchanged among the MAVs.
 The group selects the circle determined by the majority of the MAVs.

 ![figure3](https://github.com/jgalfaro/mirrored-geomav/blob/master/figures/Algo1.png)
-#### Figure 3.
-Single indicator algorithm.

 ![figure4](https://github.com/jgalfaro/mirrored-geomav/blob/master/figures/Algo2.png)

-#### Figure 4.
-Multiple indicator algorithm.
+#### Error probabilities of Algorithms 1 and 2

 Let <img
 src="https://render.githubusercontent.com/render/math?math=p_n(i)">